Lansoweb/kharon/README.md

 ## Introduction

-This is a Dynamic Routing and Load Balance system made with PHP, using Zend Expressive micro-framework.
+This is a Dynamic Routing and Load Balance library made with PHP.

 It's goal is to "choose" an endpoint to connect to in distributed systems, like in a micro service architeture.

-You can use this module with [Athena](https://github.com/Lansoweb/athena) server, that can returns more than one server and use this module to choose one of them based on some rules and statistics about the servers.
+You can use this library with [Athena](https://github.com/mt-olympus/athena) server, that can returns more than one server and use this module to choose one of them based on some rules and statistics about the servers.

 ## Components